 - the Neolithic (new Stone Age).

 - The people living in the Palaeolithic and Mesolithic were mostly nomads who hunted and gathered food.
-They were always on the move as they followed the animals whihc they hunted.
+They were always on the move as they followed the animals which they hunted.

 - It was during the Mesolithic period when the dog was domesticated.
-Dogs were very helpful in hunting, for security warning and faithful pet.
+Dogs were very helpful in hunting, for security warnings, and faithful pets.

 - During the Neolithic period agriculture developed, more animals were domesticated and people started living in settled communities.

-- The stone age site Skara Brae is of a Orkney village of the Neolithic period, which had beds, cupboards, dressers, shelves and chairs.
+- The stone age site Skara Brae is of an Orkney village of the Neolithic period, which had beds, cupboards, dressers, shelves, and chairs.